 pH and nutrient tester

 Seedlings or cuttings, Aeroponics cloning system

-Setting up the Right Environment
+How to Set up the Right Environment?

 - Aeroponic systems need proper lighting, humidity, and temperature to thrive.
 Ensure your plants get enough light and avoid exposure to extreme heat or cold.

 - Control the humidity levels in your growing environment, keeping it between 60-70%for optimal growth.

 What Are the Plants Variety Appropriate For Aeroponics?

 - Not all plants thrive in aeroponic systems.
 Do some research and find plant varieties that work best with aeroponics.

 - Some good options are leafy greens, herbs, tomatoes, peppers, squash, and strawberries.